Telnyx - Global Communications Platform ProviderHome

 Against $960,000 in recovered gross profit, the return multiple approaches 10x.
 You do not need unrealistic assumptions to justify the economics.

-Sensitivity analysis and model limits
+Voice AI sensitivity analysis and model limits

 A model is only useful if it survives stress testing.